Alex335932/Proposal-Writing-Portfolio/README.md

 Business Writing Portfolio

-Proposal Writing Portfolio — Alexander Messejnikov Strategic writing that translates technical complexity into compliant and persuasive value narratives.
+Proposal Writing Portfolio — Alexander Messejnikov

+Strategic writing that translates technical complexity into compliant and persuasive value narratives.

 Samples

--Capability Statement (PDF)
+-Capability Statement

--SOP — String Replacement on an Acoustic Guitar (PDF)
+-SOP — String Replacement on an Acoustic Guitar

--SOP Design Justification (PDF)
+-SOP Design Justification

--Translating a Complex Concept Into a Q&A Brief — Hyperreality (PDF)
+-Translating a Complex Concept Into a Q&A Brief — Hyperreality